QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     end

-The ``sparse`` function for the operator is useful to test that the function is correct, and is the adjoint of our ``Q`` operator.
+The ``sparse`` function for the operator is useful for testing that the function is correct, and is the adjoint of our ``Q`` operator.

 .. code-block:: julia